TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/error-ipsec-ike-invalid-cookie.md

 ## **Recommended Steps**

-* IKE cookies are invalid.
+* IKE cookies are invalid
-* The on-prem device is sending incorrect IPsec cookies.
+* The on-prem device is sending incorrect IPsec cookies
-* Tell customer to engage the third-party device vendor.
+* Tell customer to engage the third-party device vendor